sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 Policies
 ----------

-Let's create an autoscale policy that will
+To create an autoscale policy that will

 * Add one server
-* Only allow another scaling action to happen after a 360 second cool down
+* Only allow another scaling actions to happen after a 360 second cool down

+you simply:

 .. include:: samples/create_scaling_policy.rst